diojin/mockingjay/docs/2do.md

 - [ ] :hearts: :one: upload books for money
 - [ ] :hearts: :one: annotation details + spring mvc annotations
 - [ ] :hearts: :one: create a mockup project with similar framework as project
+- [ ] :hearts: :one: register paper-free bill
     - [ ] :hearts: :two: how restful api supports batch queries [Restful API in Batch](#restful-api-in-batch)
     - [ ] :hearts: :two: go through performance test - test cases